roseengineering/rfems/README.md

 ## Notes

 Openscad cannot create STL models of planar surfaces.
 As a work around, use a very small value for the flat dimension instead of zero.
 Rfems flattens all STL files with bounding box dimensions less than or equal to 1e-6 m (or 1e-3 in STL units) to their planar 2D and 1D box equivalent.
 See patch.py.
+STL files are considered to use millimeter units.